Blosc/bcolz/ANNOUNCE.rst

 This means, other libraries can use the Cython definitions to build more complex programs using the objects provided by bcolz.
-In fact, this fetaure was specifically requested and there already exists a nascent application called *bquery* (https://github.com/visualfabriq/bquery) which provides an efficient out-of-core groupby implementation for the ``ctable`` object
+In fact, this feature was specifically requested and there already exists a nascent application called *bquery* (https://github.com/visualfabriq/bquery) which provides an efficient out-of-core groupby implementation for the ``ctable`` object